iterative/dvc.org/content/docs/start/model-management/model-registry.md

 ---
 title: 'Get Started: Model registry'
 description:
-  'Set up a git-based model registry with DVC to track and manage models, their versions and lifecycle stages.'
+  'Set up a Git-based model registry with DVC to track and manage models, their versions and lifecycle stages.'
 ---